 This award was first established in 2004, and its main objective is to recognise and disseminate the work of entities, both public and private, and individuals who have distinguished themselves for their work in the economic, social, educational, cultural or development cooperation fields, promoting dignity and human rights in the Asia-Pacific region, and/or who contribute or have contributed to promoting knowledge, dialogue and relations between Spain and the Asia-Pacific region.

-Previous winners of the awards include the philosopher and thinker Raimon Pannikar, the China-Europe International Business School (CEIBS) in Shanghai, the Spanish Network for the Coordination of NGOs for Development, the Nagasaki Prefectural Museum of Art, journalists Rosa Mª Calaf and Miguel Frau Rovira, the Malaysian NGO Sisters in Islam, sinologists Xulio Ríos and Dolors Folch, activists Fawzia Koofi (Afghanistan) and Masih Alinejad (Iran), the Asia-Europe Foundation (ASEF), the Barcelona-Ficomic Manga Fair and the Kairós publishing house.
+The winners in previous editions have been, among others, the philosopher and thinker Raimon Pannikar, the China-Europe International Business School (CEIBS) in Shanghai, the Spanish Network for the Coordination of NGOs for Development, the Nagasaki Prefectural Museum of Art, the journalists Rosa Mª Calaf and Miguel Frau Rovira, the Malaysian NGO "Sisters in Islam", the sinologists Xulio Ríos and Dolors Folch, activists Fawzia Koofi (Afghanistan) and Masih Alinejad (Iran), the Asia-Europe Foundation (ASEF), the Barcelona-Ficomic Manga Fair, and the Kairós publishing house.

 The Awards Ceremony Casa Asia 2025 will be held this year at a date and place to be announced in advance.